 A question I often get asked is this: “Why hasn’t there been any big surge in support for independence given the mess that Westminster is making a mess of so many things, and what are the signs that one is coming?”

 Rather than what it looks like, it occurred to me that the best way to explain is to suggest what noise it will make – KerPlunk.
 Remember that game from your childhood with the straws pushed through a plastic tube creating a lattice holding up dozens of marbles?

-Well, progress towards independence is bit like playing KerPlunk but with slightly different rules.
-Imagine the marbles are the UK and the Yes campaign are pulling out straws to get the marbles to fall.
+Well, progress towards independence is a bit like playing KerPlunk but with slightly different rules.
+Imagine the marbles are the UK and the Yes campaign is pulling out straws to get the marbles to fall.
 The Unionists, meanwhile, are busy putting straws back in to keep the UK supported.

 Every time a point is scored by explaining something good about independence or negative about the Union you get to remove a straw.
 Every time the Unionists counter with a semi-plausible scare story or a positive reason to stay with the UK they get to add a straw to the Union’s foundations.

 Occasionally a marble falls, but there is no cascade.
 Unionists become overconfident and nationalists become overly frustrated because they expected an avalanche, but that’s not how the game works.

 The indyref in 2014 was a bit of a phoney war because Unionists only scaremongered – they could muster hardly anything positive to say about the UK.
 Strangely enough, the Yes campaign’s emphasis on constant positivity didn’t exploit that Unionist weak spot.